swimmingly/swimmingly.github.io/_pages/make.md

 These are normal activities.
 Everyone does them to some degree. and get help with the rest.
 If you can walk down stairs without falling, slice a loaf of bread, hit a plate when you aim food at it, hold a pencil, cognize sentences, tell light from dark, and feel a breeze, you are mechanically sufficient to begin.
 As Jack Nuckols, a mechanical engineer and my grand-elder, told me when my time came, "Become a craftsman."
 Perhaps your time has come.
 Become a craftsman.

 I make mistakes as I make things.
-Don't imagine otherwise.
-Don't imagine you won't.
+You will, too.
 Fix what you can.
 Start over when you must.
 There are only two embarrassments in craftwork:

-1. having zero ability with it for lack of trying and trying again until you succeed.
+1. having zero ability with it for lack of trying until you succeed.
 Way too many people these days are thus embarrassed.
 Don't be counted among them just because you got a late start.
 Life requires making things.
 Get to it.
 Don't wait for the robots.
 2. not scrapping a ruined piece of work.
 Start over.
 It's what trash cans are for.

 Jack, ever good-natured, talked to us like this when we were kids.
 We loved it.
 He challenged us, inspired us, and helped us when we wanted to make something.

-A sniper's rule could belong to craftsman, too: "Aim small, miss small."
+A sniper's rule could belong to a craftsman, too: "Aim small, miss small."
 The precision of the plans to follow helps you aim small.
 The designs and materials are forgiving.
 Little mistakes can be absorbed, bigger ones, corrected or repaired, fatal ones, quickly forgotten with a fresh set of parts.

 I suggest that, your first time through these last chapters, just read the prose parts.
 Skim or skip the instructions till you make something.
 They can make quite dense reading before you have great need.